brianmik/bmaustinlaw/_posts/2014-02-10-medium-size-employer-mandate-deferral.markdown

 employees are generally not required to provide healthcare insurance under the ACA.)
 These final reguations supercede previously released guidance which had deferred the medium-size employer mandate until January 1, 2015.
 However, medium-size employers may remain subject to certain reporting requirements that take effect next year.
 Affected employers should consider seeking legal guidance on these requirements under the ACA, including the detailed rules for defining a "full-time" employee for these purposes.

+CIRCULAR 230 DISCLAIMER: To ensure compliance with requirements imposed by the IRS, please be informed that any tax advice contained herein was not intended or written to be used, and cannot be used, for the purposes of (i) avoiding any tax-related penalties under federal, state or local tax law or (ii) promoting, marketing, or recommending to another party any transaction or matter addressed herein.

 [announcement]: http://www.treasury.gov/press-center/press-releases/Pages/jl2290.aspx